Web DesignDesign InspirationWebsites

 Universal best practices of web design

 Of course, covering all aspects of web design would be outside of this post's scope.
-Moreover, some universal best practices also require different approaches for non-profits, so they're best left for the next section.
+Moreover, some universal best practices require different approaches for non-profits, so they're best left for the next section.

 Still, the following 5 are practices virtually no websites can or should do without.